jes/scamp-cpu/doc/COMPILER.md

 (Although I'm not committing to using "*" as the pointer dereference operator, because of the obvious collision with multiplication).

+### Strings

+A string literal will evaluate to the address of the first character.
+I'm not sure if we'd want to support "packed strings" as well, which use memory a bit more efficiently?
+Probably best to keep it simple and just waste the upper byte.

 ### Functions

 Since we only support one type, we don't *really* need to know function signatures.
 Passing arguments to a function